spozdn/pet/_sources/select_hyperparameters.rst.txt

 Thus, in order to increase the step size of the learning rate scheduler by, let's say, 2 times, one can take the default value for "SCHEDULER_STEP_SIZE_ATOMIC" from the default_hypers/default_hypers.yaml and specify a value that's twice as large.

 To fit the model only on energies, one can specify: "USE_FORCES: False".
-Specification for fitting on forces is: "USE_ENERGIES: False".
+Specification for fitting only on forces is: "USE_ENERGIES: False".